 Level:

 Gardner Island is located a few hundred meters north of Española Island and faces Gardner Bay.
-Just like Española, Gardner Island is uninhabited and accessible only by day boat cruise/trip from San Cristóbal (about $200-$250 per person), or via multi-day naturalist cruises.
-A lot of these cruises include stops at Española in their itineraries.
-Make sure when booking your trip or cruise that snorkeling stops are included.
+Just like Española, Gardner Island is uninhabited and accessible only by cruise or by day trip from San Cristóbal (about $200-$250 per person).

 You must be logged in to post a comment.